-Donald Trump’s legal problems: where does each case stand?
+Donald Trump case tracker: where does each investigation stand?

 In June, Smith indicted Trump on 37 federal counts, including 31 violations of the Espionage Act.
 Trump pleaded not guilty to all charges, and was released on bail.

 Judge Aileen Cannon set a trial start date of 14 August, in line with Smith’s request for a “speedy trial”.
-That date is widely expected to be pushed back
+Smith requested an 11 December start date for the trial, while Trump’s team asked the judge to postpone the trial indefinitely.

 In July, Trump’s valet and co-defendant in the documents case, Walt Nauta, pleaded not guilty to five criminal charges.